babarrett/mitosis-docs/README.md

 I've read some, but not too much of the code.

-Where there was no information available I did my best to make intelegent guesses about how thing (most likely) works.
+Where there was no information available I did my best to make intelegent guesses about how a thing (most likely) works.
 Some of the links to resources included I found on the web.

-At the moment I am collecting feedback on the first two, very important sections of it:
- * Build instructions: mitosis-buildinstructions.md
- * Parts list: mitosis-partslist.md

-Please send me comments, or pull requests for changes and improvements.

-Thank you.